stephenpcook/parallel-computing/python/03_collective_comms/README.md

 ## Global MPI operations

-For distributed memory problems, its difficult to get a holistic view of your entire data set as it doesnt exist in any one place.
+For distributed memory problems, it's difficult to get a holistic view of your entire data set as it doesn't exist in any one place.
 This means that performing global operations such as calculating the sum or product of a distributed data set also requires MPI.
 Fortunately, MPI has several functions that make this easier.
 Lets create a large set of data and scatter it across our processes, as before:

 ```python
 if comm.Get_rank() == 0: